 Process Control designates continuous processing operations, like heating oil in a refinery or mixing drinking soda.
 Control loops in the Process Control industry operate at a very low rate, typically four times per second.
 Factory Automation, on the other hand, deals with discrete goods such as individual automobile parts, and requires faster loops, on the order of milliseconds.
 Motion control that monitors dynamic activities may require even faster rates on the order of and below the millisecond.
-Finally, some industries exhibit hybrid behaviors, like canned soup that will start as a process industry while mixing the food and then operate as a discrete manufacturing when putting the final product in cans and shipping them.

 In all those cases, a packet must flow reliably between the sensor and the PLC, be processed by the PLC, and sent to the actuator within the control loop period.
 In some particular use-cases that inherit from analog operations, jitter might also alter the operation of the control loop.
-A rare packet loss is usually admissible, but typically 4 losses in a row will cause an emergency halt of the production and incur a high cost for the manufacturer.
+A rare packet loss is usually admissible, but typically a loss of multiple packets in a row will cause an emergency halt of the production and incur a high cost for the manufacturer.